niyam008/FYCSB_2023_Practical/README.md

 # FYCSB_2023_Practical

 ## Note
-This Repository will content all practical of my first year BSe CS
+This Repository will content all practical of my first year BSc CS

 { THIS REPOSITORY WILL BE DELETED AFTER JAN, 2028 }